dorchard/dorchard.github.io/_talks/2025-granule-chalmers.md

 ---
-title: Graded Types in Three Flavours: Effects, Coeffects, and Permissions
+title: Graded Types in Three Flavours - Effects, Coeffects, and Permissions
 month: May
 date: 07/05/2025
 year: 2025